koomai/bootstrap-themes/README.md

 ![Default Bootstrap theme](http://i.imgur.com/DIVYCJr.png)

 You can also swap the styles with all of the free themes available at [Bootswatch](http://bootswatch.com/).
+The CSS files are already included in the download.

 Cyborg theme: